sevonj/noisemachine/README.md

 Plan for a computer controlled analog polysynth.
 This project is in very early steps.
 The design is ~~mostly stolen from~~ slightly inspired by the Prophet-5 synthesizer.
 Of all the fields involved, analog circuitry is the one I'm least experienced with, so this borrows heavily from designs made by other people.

 The plan is to design a voice unit that be commanded by a Raspberry Pi, or such.
-The self contained design with each voice having it's own microcontroller makes
+The self contained design should make it easy to make changes to the voice unit or control without having to consider the other side too much.

 Notable credits:
 - Great explanation on the 3340 VCO: https://electricdruid.net/cem3340-vco-voltage-controlled-oscillator-designs/